-- your full name (if the person doesn't know you) - major and year in school - · relevant skills, strengths, and experiences - an engaging question to initiate conversation serving as a counselor to students in group and individual settings.
+- your full name (if the person doesn't know you) - · major and year in school - relevant skills, strengths, and experiences - an engaging question to initiate conversation serving as a counselor to at-risk inner-city students in group and individual settings.
 After listening to you on this panel, I was hoping you could share more details about what prepared you to be effective in your role as a residential therapist."

 Hello, my name is Monica Lee.

-I'm a senior in communication

-studies at Northwestern.
-This

-past quarter, I interned at a

-sports analytics company,
+I'm a senior in communication studies at Northwestern.
+This past quarter, I interned at a sports analytics company, allowed me to engage with a very diverse population to address community needs, which I really valued.
+I am interested in hearing more about how you've been able to engage with the community throughout your time at Family Co-op."

 Hello, I'm Leo Freemont.
 I will be completing my master's degree in counseling psychology from Northwestern University this June.
-A highlight of my program has been allowed me to engage with different people to address community needs, which I really valued.
-I am interested in hearing more about how you've been able to engage with the community throughout your time at Family Co-op."
+A highlight of my program has been